PhysiCell-Tools/python-loader/man/TUTORIAL_python3_napari.md

 # PhysiCell Data Loader Tutorial: pcdl and Python and Napari

 [Napari](https://napari.org/stable/) is both, a python library and a GUI software.
-Napari is used by wetlab scientist and bioinformatician to analyse fluorescent microscopy data.
+Napari is used by wetlab scientists and bioinformatician to analyze fluorescent microscopy data.
 Napari can read [ome.tiff](https://www.openmicroscopy.org/ome-files/) files. https://github.com/AllenCellModeling/napari-aicsimageio